Jungle Flowers

 Pot diameter: 17cm

-Cordyline australis 'Magic Star' is a fascinating plant that resembles an exotic palm or a firework display.
-Its narrow, sword-like leaves have a dark burgundy base with distinctive pink to cream variegation.
-Unlike the previous dracaena, 'Magic Star' is a bit more vital and thrives both indoors and on the patio during summer.
+Cordyline australis 'Magic Star' is a fascinating plant that resembles an exotic palm or a fireworks display.
+Its narrow, sword-shaped leaves have a dark burgundy base with distinctive pink to cream variegation.
+Unlike the previous dracaena, 'Magic Star' is a bit more vigorous and thrives well both indoors and on the terrace in summer.

-Cordyline likes stability – it shouldn't be waterlogged, but it also shouldn't completely dry out.
+Cordyline likes stability – it shouldn't be waterlogged, but also not completely dried out.

-When to water: Let the substrate dry out to approximately 1/3 of the pot's depth.
-In summer, it drinks more, while in winter, significantly reduce watering.
+When to water: Allow the substrate to dry out to approximately 1/3 of the pot depth.
+It drinks more in summer; in winter, reduce watering significantly.

-Beware of extremes: Prolonged drought will cause the lower leaves to massively dry out and fall off.
-Overwatering, on the other hand, leads to the rotting of the "heart" (the center of the plant), from which new leaves grow.
+Beware of extremes: Prolonged drought will cause lower leaves to dry out and fall off en masse.
+Overwatering, on the other hand, leads to rotting of the "heart" (the center of the plant), from where new leaves emerge.

 For 'Magic Star', light is key to its magical coloration.

 Placement: It requires plenty of bright light.
-The more light it gets, the brighter the pink stripes on the leaves will be.
+The more light it gets, the more vibrant the pink stripes on the leaves will be.

-Lack of light: The plant loses color, its leaves turn green, and its stems become weak and leggy.
+Lack of light: The plant loses color, leaves turn green, and stems become weak and leggy.

-Outdoor summering: You can keep it outdoors from late spring to autumn.
-However, acclimate it to the sun gradually to avoid shock and leaf burn.
+Outdoor placement in summer: From late spring to autumn, you can keep it outdoors.
+However, accustom it to the sun gradually to avoid shock and leaf burn.

-Ideal temperature: 18–24 °C. In winter, it prefers a cooler location (around 10–15 °C) but can also handle a regular room if it's not directly above a radiator.
+Ideal temperature: 18–24 °C. In winter, it prefers a cooler location (around 10–15 °C), but can also manage a normal room if not directly above a radiator.

-Cleanliness: Due to its narrow leaves, dust is harder to wipe off, so it's ideal to occasionally shower it with lukewarm water (be careful not to let water stand in the leaf axils).
+Cleanliness: Due to narrow leaves, dust is harder to wipe off, so it's ideal to occasionally shower it with lukewarm water (be careful not to let water remain in the leaf axils).

 Fertilizing: From April to August, fertilize every 14 days with fertilizer for ornamental foliage plants.
-Completely skip fertilizing during winter.
+Omit fertilizing entirely during the winter.

-Growth: It grows upright and gradually forms a trunk as the lower leaves naturally die off.
-This is a healthy process; simply carefully pull off old dry leaves downwards.
+Growth: It grows upwards and gradually forms a stem as the lower leaves naturally die off.
+This is a healthy process; old dry leaves just need to be carefully pulled off downwards.

 Composition: A mix of substrate for houseplants with an admixture of peat and perlite (for lightening).